veien - the way of the viking warrior - tyr neilsen - glima

 The Viking Code

 During the Viking Age, any Norseman who turned his hand to piracy abroad did nothing illegal according to Scandinavian law, so long as they adhered to the Viking code.
 So strong was this code, it created a Viking brotherhood during journeys of trading, raiding, exploring and carving out kingdoms.

 Loyalty was central to Viking life.
 Vikings had to be loyal to each other during dangerous journeys, and no Viking would desert a leader he had promised to support.
 A Viking would fight to the death so that his brothers, and his wife or children would be proud of him.
 This type of loyalty was necessary in the Viking age, as endangering a crew mate would directly affect themselves, the rest of the crew, and family back home.

-Honor was of extreme importance to a Viking.
-Every Norseman lived his life as a member of an extended family circle, and if he did something dishonorable, he could easily bring disgrace and ruin to his brothers and his entire family.
+As every Norseman lived his life as a member of an extended family circle, if he did something dishonorable, he could easily bring disgrace and ruin to his brothers and his entire family.
 A Viking's honor being ruined was considered worse than death itself.
 Having a good reputation after death was something that could help the family for generations.